flutter/website/src/get-started/flutter-for/ios-devs.md

 ```

-{{site.alert.secondary}}
+{{site.alert.note}}
   Check out [Google Fonts](https://fonts.google.com) to download custom fonts that you can use in your apps.
 {{site.alert.end}}

 ### Bundling images in apps
-In SwiftUI, to add an image to your application,
+In SwiftUI, to add images to your application,
-'add the files to `Assets.xcassets`
+add the files to `Assets.xcassets`
 and then display them using the `Image` view.

 In Flutter, you add images similar to how you add custom fonts.